'Dark days' over: Gambia launches truth, reconciliation body

-BANJUL, Gambia (AP) — Gambia on Monday launched a truth, reconciliation and reparations commission to lay bare abuses committed under the 22-year rule of former leader Yahya Jammeh, with President Adama Barrow declaring the country's "dark days" are over.
+BANJUL, Gambia (AP) — Gambia has launched a truth, reconciliation and reparations commission to lay bare abuses committed under the 22-year rule of former leader Yahya Jammeh, with President Adama Barrow declaring the country's "dark days" are over.

 The long-awaited commission is meant to help heal the tiny West African nation after years of extrajudicial killings, torture and abuses in phony "HIV treatment" centers.